GoogleCloudPlatform/datacatalog-tag-engine/examples/query_cookbook/README.md

 Wait a few minutes and open the Data Catalog UI to see the resulting tags.

-### Troubleshooting:

-* Consult the Cloud Function logs for details if you do not see the expected output.<br>
-* Consult the App Engine logs if you encounter any errors while running Tag Engine:<br>
+If you don't see the expected out, consult the App Engine logs for errors:<br>

 `gcloud app logs tail -s default`